CS Information for Rising 9th Graders

 How can rising 9th grade students decide which course to take?

 You should consider both your programming knowledge and your personality.
 In general, students who program on their own, as a hobby, perhaps helped by family members who know programming, will do well in the accelerated course.
 On the other hand, students who have only been to a summer camp, or who have only done robotics in middle school, or who prefer learning directed by a teacher, usually do not have the skills needed to do well in the fast-paced accelerated course.
 Rising 9th grade students who are considering the accelerated course must go to www.codingbat.com, create an account, and complete a dozen of the harder exercises, either in Java or Python.
 If you do not understand the vocabulary or the directions and do not know how to begin, it is strongly suggested that you sign up for Foundations of Computer Science.
 If you still have doubts about whether to sign up for Foundations of Computer Science or Accelerated Foundations of Computer Science, please sign up for Foundations of Computer Science.
 After school begins, it is easier to transfer to the accelerated course than to Foundations of Computer Science.

 Rising 9th grade students who are interested in going straight to Data Structures Including AP Computer Science A must:

 - have A’s in all high school level math courses taken, even those taken in middle school

-- score at least 84% on the written AP CS placement test, and score 90% on the Sample program to be handed in.
-The test is given this year on Saturday, June 2, 2018
+- score at least 84% on the written CS Readiness Assessment, and score 90% on the Sample program to be handed in.

 - be prepared to show their teacher their completed CodingBat exercises on the first day of school.